-It is named Blackboard Variables and it is accessible on the left side panel:
+It is named Blackboard Variables and it is located on the left side panel:

 Press the + button in order to create new blackboard variables.

-Type, which you can select from the dropdown menu;
+Type, which can is a set of pre-defined supported Types, selectable from the dropdown menu;

-HasDefaultcheckbox, used to inform if this variable will or not be initialized to a default value upon setup;
+HasDefaultcheckbox is used to inform if the variable will or not be initialized to a default value upon setup;

 Defaultvalue to be used.

 Now it is up to the user to decide, during development, which blackboard entries will be necessary for the entities AI.